The M\"obius function and distal flows: Theorem with irrational: case (C)

 \subsection{Application of Poisson's summation and stationary phase.}

 In this subsection we estimate $\widetilde{\Sigma}$ in (\ref{DEF/Sig=/CB}) by Poisson's summation formula and stationary phase.
-The following lemma of van der Corput (see for example Iwaniec and Kowalski \cite{IwaKow}, Corollary~8.19), in particular, will be applied.
+The following lemma of van der Corput (see for example Iwaniec and Kowalski \cite{IwaKow}, Theorem~8.20), in particular, will be applied.